GoldenZdude/Icosikiatesimal-Color-Space/README.md

-So A is still 10 and A is always 10 and you don’t have to remember anything else other than A is 10 B is 11 C is 12 D is 13 E is 14 F is 15.
+So A is still 10 and A is always 10 and you don’t have to remember anything else.

+Other than A is 10 B is 11 C is 12 D is 13 E is 14 F is 15.

 You just have to remember that it matters what place they’re in.

 It’s simply like how 22 is equal to 20 + 2 not 2 + 2.
 So 0A will equal 10, and 10 will still equal 10 as well, and A0 will equal 100, because it matters if A is in the 1s place or the 100s place.

 ‘A’ by itself does not equal 100, it’s still 10.

 ## ‘It sounds like you’re gargling gravel’